-The Commission was created by Cayman's Anti-Corruption Law which came into effect on 1 January 2010.
+The Commission was created by Cayman's Anti-Corruption Law which came into effect on 1 January 2010 (and which has since been amended on several occasions).
 This body is responsible for administering the Anti-Corruption Law.

 The Law gives effect to the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions and to the United Nations Convention Against Corruption.
 The Law covers a broad range of local corruption offences by public officials, private individuals and entities.
 It extends to bribery of foreign public officials outside the Cayman Islands.
 Offences under the Law are extraditable.
 Visit our Corruption Offences page to find out more.

 The Commission is responsible for the administration of the Law and shall:

 The Commission consists of not less than five members who are appointed by the Governor and who are -